What’s the best crosstab software for me?

 - Is it easy to manage a tracking study where there are questionnaire versions?

-- If it transpires that the software is the wrong choice, can I get the projects into another system easily or am I trapped?
+- If the software turns out to be the wrong choice, can I easily get the projects into another system, or am I trapped?

 What’s the decision?

 If you are choosing crosstab software, only you can make the right decision.
-However, I hope that this guide gives you some ideas about the important things that you should consider.
+However, I hope this guide gives you some ideas about the crucial things you should consider.
 Whilst I passionately believe that MRDCL is the best crosstab software in the world, it is not the right solution for everyone.
-As vendors of three tabulation systems, I feel that the right choice varies from customer to customer.
-Our pledge is that we will try to sell the right solution for you – because we can.
+As a vendor of three tabulation systems, I feel the right choice varies from customer to customer.
+Our pledge is that we will try to provide the right solution for you.